boneta/dynamon/docs/README.md

 be independently employed or together, in which case the arguments overwrite the file options.
  - [Input file (.dynn)](./options_file.md)
  - [Command line arguments](./options_cli.md)

+#### Selection file
+A [selection file (.dynn)](./sele_file.md) (.dynn) is also needed on every calculation to provide the QM atoms and NOFIX atoms.
+Usually prepared once for a system.

+#### Binary file
+A binary file (.bin) which related the coordinates and topology and created with the fDynamo libraries is necessary for every system.